 Music Mind Spirit is the crystallisation of the life experience to date of Chika (and the late Paul Robertson) as musicians, teachers and idealists.
 The Trust is the means by which eminent musicians, artists, medics and scientists can pass on their vision of how powerfully music can benefit others in all areas of life.

 The Trust is a charitable organisation that brings together inspirational Musicians, Medics and Scientists dedicated to sharing and researching the gift of music.

-MMST Trustees: Prof. Paul R. Grob MD FRCGP (Chairman); Mr Dominic Alldis; Dr. Peter Fenwick MB BChir (cantab) DTM FRC psych; Mrs. Juliet E. Kindersley; Mr. Peter D. Kindersley; Ambassador Karl Erich Norrman; Prof. Nigel Osborne MBE, FRCM; Mr Hayden Vivash; Mr Larry Westland CBE.
-Joint Chief Executives: Professor Paul and Dr Chika Robertson.
+MMST Trustees: Prof. Paul R. Grob MD FRCGP (Chairman); Mr Dominic Alldis; Dr. Peter Fenwick MB BChir (cantab) DTM FRC psych; Ambassador Karl-Erik Norrman; Prof. Nigel Osborne MBE, FRCM; Mr Martin Redfern; Mr Hayden Vivash; Mr Larry Westland CBE.
+Chief Executive: Dr Chika Robertson.

 MMST Cultural, Scientific & Medical Advisory Board: Robert Ashcroft, Principal at Hudson Morris Associates; Dr Peter Fenwick, MB BChir (cantab) DTM FRCPsych, Consultant Neuropsychiatrist and Neurophysiologist; Prof Paul Grob MD FRCGP; David Lorimer, founder Character Scotland; Dr Lyudmila Nurse, PhD, Dept of Education, University of Oxford; Mary Shek MBA; Prof Nigel Osborne, MBE, FRCM; Jonathan Willcocks; Prof John Zeisel.